Ex-Goldman programmer rejects plea deal with NY: lawyer

 Aleynikov entered a plea of not guilty Thursday to two counts of unlawful use of secret scientific material and one count of unlawful duplication of computer-related material.

-Li, the prosecutor, said the case does not violate double jeopardy and pointed out that Marino himself suggested in federal court papers that this type of offense is more properly prosecuted in state court.
+Assistant District Attorney Joanne Li said the case does not violate double jeopardy and pointed out that Marino himself appeared to suggest in federal court papers that this type of offense is more properly prosecuted in state court.

-In a statement, the head of the Manhattan District Attorney’s cybercrime unit, David Szuchman, said the appeals court “very clearly” suggested that Aleynikov’s conduct could violate state law.
-He rejected Marino’s contention that his office was acting as a proxy for the Justice Department in renewing the prosecution.

-“On our own initiative, we contacted federal prosecutors and asked for their cooperation in filing a state criminal case to make sure this defendant was held accountable for his criminal conduct,” he said.
-“Any suggestion that we filed these charges for any other reason is false.”
+Some legal experts have said the state may be able to prosecute Aleynikov because it represents a different jurisdiction and because the state statute underlying his indictment has elements that differ from the federal law.

-Earlier this week, Aleynikov sued Goldman in New Jersey federal court for $2.4 million in legal fees, demanding that the bank cover his costs of fighting the federal prosecution.
-The lawsuit claims Delaware law and the bank’s bylaws entitle corporate officers to indemnification when they successfully defend themselves against charges.
+Earlier this week, Aleynikov sued Goldman in New Jersey federal court for $2.4 million in legal fees, demanding that the bank cover his costs in fighting the federal prosecution.
+The lawsuit claims Delaware General Corporation Law and the bank’s bylaws entitle corporate officers to indemnification when they successfully defend themselves against charges.

 Aleynikov will remain free on $35,000 bail.
 Prosecutors will permit him to travel to Russia for approximately one month to visit his mother, who is undergoing cancer treatment.